wangziblake/MoDern/README.md

 We also have provided some demo data and scripts on the cloud for the quick try, you can download "Demo_data_scripts_XCloud-MoDern.zip" here (old version) or on our cloud platform (latest version).

 Hope you enjoy the reliable, efficient, and high-performance experience.
-If you find any questions in using XCloud-MoDern, please email me at wangzi1023@stu.xmu.edu.cn.
+If you find any questions in using XCloud-MoDern, please email me at zi.wang@imperial.ac.uk.

 ## Training datasets for MoDern